Dr. Clark Burke, Superintendent

 “My leadership philosophy involves the empowerment of all stakeholders through professional development; to be responsible for themselves and the duties they are assigned,” said Dr. Clark Burke.
 “I encourage innovative and original thinking, while maintaining state, district, and school standards.
 I believe in quality public education for all students and employees alike.
 My door is always open for a hot cup of coffee and professional conversation.”

 In addition to his leadership experience in education, Dr. Burke is a Field Grade United States Army Officer.
-His bio includes, but not limited to three different Company Commands, Battalion and Brigade Staff Officer, Deployments in support of Operation Iraqi and Enduring Freedom experience, and a military education through the completion of Command and General Staff College.
+His bio includes, but not limited to three different Company Commands, Battalion and Brigade Staff Officer, Deployments in support of Operation Iraqi, Enduring Freedom experience and Korean Defense, and a military education through the completion of Command and General Staff College.

 Dr. Clark Burke